johnath/beep/README.md

 ![Build Status](https://github.com/spkr-beep/beep/actions/workflows/beep-build.yml/badge.svg)

-`beep` allows you to have the PC speaker issue beeps and beep patterns with given frequencies, durations, and spacing.
+`beep` allows you to have the PC speaker issue beeps and beep patterns with given frequencies, durations, and spacing on Linux systems.

 Beginning in 2019, this version of `beep` can be found at [github.com/spkr-beep/beep/](https://github.com/spkr-beep/beep/).
 Please